Ahmad Fawzi

 Ahmad Fawzi is an Egyptian-born media spokesperson, who, for six months in July 2017, worked as Communication Adviser and Chief Spokesperson for the High Commissioner for Refugees.
 In 2015–2016 he served as interim Director of the United Nations Information Service in Geneva.

 He has held senior positions in the United Nations and global media outlets around the world.
 Since 1992, he has managed crisis communications and served as the interface between the UN and the global media in conflict areas and during highly charged political negotiations.
 His work involves communicating the broad range of UN activities to the global media and public and, in countries in and emerging from conflict, including Afghanistan, Libya, Iraq and Timor Leste, promoting free, independent and pluralistic media.

 United Nations

 Fawzi has worked for three UN Secretaries-General: Boutros Boutros-Ghali, Kofi Annan and Ban Ki-moon, and served as spokesperson and communication chief for leading peace negotiators including Kofi Annan, Lakhdar Brahimi, Jan Eliasson, Ian Martin and Sergio Vieira de Mello.

-He first joined the Organization as Deputy Spokesperson for Secretary-General Boutros Boutros-Ghali, and was later appointed by Secretary-General Kofi Annan as director of the UN’s information office in London (1997–2003).
-He served as chief of the Department of Public Information’s News and Media Division, managing the UN’s multilingual daily news and media products from 2003–2010.
+He first joined the Organization as Deputy Spokesperson for Secretary-General Boutros Boutros-Ghali, and was later appointed by Secretary-General Kofi Annan as director of the UN's information office in London (1997–2003).
+He served as chief of the Department of Public Information's News and Media Division, managing the UN's multilingual daily news and media products from 2003 to 2010.